-- 1. What progress has been made since the agreement of the libraries Cabinet Report in February in developing sustainable business plans for co-delivered and associate libraries? - 2.
-What guarantees can you make to library users if their management of their local associate library collapses subsequent to handover?
+1. What progress has been made since the agreement of the libraries Cabinet Report in February in developing sustainable business plans for co-delivered and associate libraries?
+Work is continuing with the groups and a series of workshops (some have already happened) and training sessions are being planned for groups in partnership with Voluntary Action Sheffield.
+A second guidance pack has also been issued to help with business planning

+2. What guarantees can you make to library users if their management of their local associate library collapses subsequent to handover?